 “While my migraines are triggered by more than just light, these glasses put my eyes at ease and remove much of my fear of sudden bright light triggers.”

-Axon Optics glasses were created by neuro-ophthalmologist Dr. Bradley Katz, MD, Ph.D.
-Dr. Katz is also a professor at the renowned University of Utah Medical Center.
-Dr. Katz’s research expertise includes light sensitivity or photophobia, and neurologic conditions associated with light sensitivity, such as migraine.
+Axon Optics glasses were created by neuro-ophthalmologist and optic researcher whose expertise includes light sensitivity and neurologic conditions associated with it, such as migraine.

-The best thing about Axon Optics glasses, however, is the difference they’ve made in the lives of thousands of customers.
+The best thing about Axon Optics, however, is the difference they’ve made in the lives of thousands of customers.
 Just one of those customers, Esteban, says:

 Thanks, Esteban!
-Whether you have sudden light sensitivity or chronic photophobia, it’s no joke.
+Whether you have sudden or chronic light sensitivity, it’s no joke.
 But if you can understand the likely causes, get the proper care, and take a few precautions, you can reduce your discomfort and get back to your life.

 Source: Noseda R, Kainz V, Jakubowski M, Gooley JJ, Saper CB, Digre K, et al. A neural mechanism for exacerbation of headache by light.
 Nature neuroscience.
 2010;13(2):239–45.
 10.1038/nn.2475